Kyziq/food-truck-mapper/apps/mobile/README.md

 ## Environment Configuration

 Edit the `.env` file and add your Google Maps API key, API base URL, and server port.
-You can find your local IPv4 address by running `ipconfig` on Windows or `ifconfig` on Mac/Linux:
+Or you can use your local IPv4 address by running `ipconfig` on Windows or `ifconfig` on Mac/Linux:

 ```env
 GOOGLE_MAPS_API_KEY=your_google_maps_api_key_here